chisui/dakka/thesis/main.md

 class (RichData a, RichData (Message a)) => Actor a where
 ```

 Instead of a constraint type alias we could also have used a new class and provided a single `instance (Show a, Binary a) => RichData a`.
-This would allow `RichData` to be partially applied.
+This would have allowed `RichData` to be partially applied.
 There is currently no need to do this.

 Next we have to define a way for actors to handle Messages.